mastodon/documentation/Running-Mastodon/Elasticsearch-guide.md

 ES_PORT=9200
 ```

-#### Note: You can configure the mastodon to use an Elasticsearch on the different server.
+#### Note: You can configure Mastodon to use Elasticsearch on a different server.

-If you want to use an Elasticsearch on the different server, You should change these.
+If you want to use Elasticsearch on a different server, you should change these.

-Change these line in `/etc/elasticsearch/elasticsearch.yml`:
+Change these lines in `/etc/elasticsearch/elasticsearch.yml`:

 ```
 # Set the bind address to a specific IP (IPv4 or IPv6):